Lower Bound on the Size-Ramsey Number of Tight Paths: Introduction

-Size-Ramsey problems have been firstly introduced by Erd\H{o}s, Faudree, Rousseau and Schelp \cite{erdos_size} for graphs.
+Size-Ramsey problems were introduced by Erd\H{o}s, Faudree, Rousseau and Schelp \cite{erdos_size} for graphs.
 One of the focus points of studies on the graph case is estimating the size-Ramsey number of paths.
 Beck \cite{beck83} disproved a conjecture of Erd\H{o}s \cite{erdos_pn} by showing that $\RRR^{(2)}(P_n)=O(n)$.
 Since then, estimates on this number have been gradually improved, with the current best known bounds being $\big(3.75-o(1)\big)n\le\RRR^{(2)}(P_n)\le74n$ given by Bal, DeBiasio \cite{bal_lb} and Dudek, Pralat \cite{dud_74}, respectively. \\

-Let $n,k,\ell\in\N$ with $k\ge2$, $1\le \ell \le k-1$ and $\frac{n-\ell}{k-\ell}\in\N$.
-A \textit{$k$-uniform $\ell$-path} on $n$ vertices $\PP^{(k)}_{n,\ell}$ is a $k$-graph on $n$ vertices for which there exists an ordering of its vertices such that every edge is a $k$-element set of consecutive vertices (i.e.\ an interval of length $k$), two consecutive edges have precisely $\ell$ vertices in common, and there are no isolated vertices.
-A $k$-uniform $\ell$-path with $\ell=k-1$ is referred to as a \textit{$k$-uniform tight path}.
-If the uniformity is given from the context we omit the term `$k$-uniform'. \\
+Let $n,k\in\N$ with $k\ge2$.
+A \textit{$k$-uniform tight path} on $n$ vertices $\PP^{(k)}_{n}$ is a $k$-graph on $n$ vertices for which there exists an ordering of its vertices such that every edge is a $k$-element set of consecutive vertices with respect to this order, two consecutive edges have precisely $k-1$ vertices in common, and there are no isolated vertices.
+Equivalently, $\PP^{(k)}_{n}$ is a $k$-graph isomorphic to the hypergraph $(\{1,\dots,n\},E)$ with edge set If the uniformity is clear from the context we omit the prefix `$k$-uniform' when referring to tight paths. \\

 Research on the size-Ramsey number of hypergraphs has been substantially driven forward by Dudek, La Fleur, Mubayi and Rödl \cite{dud_general}.
 Among other results, they conjectured that the size-Ramsey number of tight paths is linear in terms of $n$.
-This conjecture was lately verified by Letzter, Pokrovskiy and Yepremyan \cite{let_ub}.
+This conjecture was recently verified by Letzter, Pokrovskiy and Yepremyan \cite{let_ub}.

 \begin{theorem}[\cite{let_ub}] Let $k\ge 2$ be fixed.
 Then

 \end{theorem}